 Getting this wrong carries direct financial consequences.
 If a retention agent applies an incorrect withholding percentage, fails to withhold entirely, or withholds but does not remit to the SRI, the agent becomes jointly liable for the unpaid tax.
 The liability does not shift to the supplier.
 Your entity absorbs it, plus any applicable interest and penalties.

-For controllers overseeing multiple clients or subsidiaries, this means verifying retention agent status for each entity is a prerequisite to configuring payment workflows.
-An entity that was not previously designated can be added by SRI resolution at any time, so periodic verification against SRI records is advisable.
+For controllers overseeing multiple clients or subsidiaries, verify retention-agent status for each Ecuador entity before configuring payment workflows.
+An entity that was not previously designated can be added by SRI resolution, so periodic checks against SRI records are part of the control.

 When and How to Issue the Comprobante de Retención